erendemirel/garde/README.md

 - Allow inbound: Your auth API instance port
 - Allow outbound: Redis (if using your own), mail server (if enabled)

+> [!IMPORTANT]
-A restart is needed for any changes to take effect.
+> A restart is needed for any changes to take effect

 ## Verifying Installation